University of Oxford: Reforms

 Two parliamentary commissions in 1852 issued recommendations for Oxford and Cambridge.
-Archibald Campbell Tait, former headmaster of Rugby School, was a key member of the Oxford Commission; he wanted Oxford to follow the German and Scottish model in which the professorship was paramount.
+Archibald Campbell Tait, a former headmaster of Rugby School, was a key member of the Oxford Commission; he wanted Oxford to follow the German and Scottish model in which the professorship was paramount.
 The commission's report envisioned a centralised university run predominantly by professors and faculties, with a much stronger emphasis on research.
 The professional staff should be strengthened and better paid.
 For students, restrictions on entry should be dropped, and more opportunities given to poorer families.
-It called for an enlargement of the curriculum, with honours to be awarded in many new fields.
+It called for an expansion of the curriculum, with honours to be awarded in many new fields.
 Undergraduate scholarships should be open to all Britons.
 Graduate fellowships should be opened up to all members of the university.
 It recommended that fellows be released from an obligation for ordination.
-Students were to be allowed to save money by boarding in the city, instead of in a college.
+Students were to be allowed to save money by boarding in the city, instead of in one of the colleges.

 The system of separate honour schools for different subjects began in 1802, with Mathematics and Literae Humaniores.
 Schools of "Natural Sciences" and "Law, and Modern History" were added in 1853.
 By 1872, the last of these had split into "Jurisprudence" and "Modern History".
 Theology became the sixth honour school.
 In addition to these B.A.
 Honours degrees, the postgraduate Bachelor of Civil Law (B.C.L.) was, and still is, offered.

-The mid-19th century saw the impact of the Oxford Movement (1833–1845), led among others by the future Cardinal John Henry Newman.
-The influence of the reformed model of German universities reached Oxford via key scholars such as Edward Bouverie Pusey, Benjamin Jowett and Max Müller.
+The mid-19th century saw the impact of the Oxford Movement (1833–1845), led, among others, by the future Cardinal John Henry Newman.
 Administrative reforms during the 19th century included the replacement of oral examinations with written entrance tests, greater tolerance for religious dissent, and the establishment of four women's colleges.
-Privy Council decisions in the 20th century (e.g. the abolition of compulsory daily worship, dissociation of the Regius Professorship of Hebrew from clerical status, diversion of colleges' theological bequests to other purposes) loosened the link with traditional belief and practice.
+Privy Council decisions in the 20th century - the abolition of compulsory daily worship, dissociation of the Regius Professorship of Hebrew from clerical status, diversion of colleges' theological bequests to other purposes - loosened the link with traditional belief and practice.
 Furthermore, although the university's emphasis had historically been on classical knowledge, its curriculum expanded during the 19th century to include scientific and medical studies.
-Knowledge of Ancient Greek was required for admission until 1920, and Latin until 1960.

-The University of Oxford began to award doctorates for research in the first third of the 20th century.
-The first Oxford DPhil in mathematics was awarded in 1921.
+The postgraduate degrees of Bachelor of Science and Bachelor of Letters (renamed Master of Science and Master of Letters in the 1970s) were introduced in 1895, and the university began to award doctorates for research in 1900 with the Doctor of Letters and Doctor of Science degrees.
+Oxford was the first British university to institute a Doctor of Philosophy degree (abbreviated DPhil) in 1917; it was first awarded in 1919 to Lakshman Sarup of Balliol College.

-The mid-20th century saw many distinguished continental scholars, displaced by Nazism and communism, relocating to Oxford.

-The list of distinguished scholars at the University of Oxford is long and includes many who have made major contributions to politics, the sciences, medicine, and literature.
-As of October 2022, 73 Nobel laureates and more than 50 world leaders have been affiliated with the University of Oxford.